ItakEjgo/mvzd/README.md

 ---

 ## Performance Comparison
-- Please refer to Experiment section in our paper.
+- Please refer to Experiment section in our paper and supplementary material.
 ---

 ## Code Structure